Project

 Digitalisation and career guidance

-The research project aims to analyse existing forms of career guidance, particularly in relation to the use of digital media.
-It also seeks to determine which digital networking and information options young people use in everyday life and for career guidance, how they do this and what the effects are.
-On this basis, a pedagogical concept for the design of digital applications will be produced.
+The research project aimed to analyse existing forms of career guidance, particularly in relation to the use of digital media.
+It also sought to determine which digital networking and information options young people use in everyday life for career guidance, how they do this and what the effects are.

 Group of teenagers with notebook outside in nature